 Vespa ducalis

 This is a fairly large hornet, ranging from 23mm to 35mm in length.
-The size difference between queens and workers in this species is not very great.
+The size difference between queens and workers in this species is not distinct; apart from the first batch of workers in a nest, which are smaller than usual, the queen may be smaller than many of the workers.
 It is a fairly slender species with a fully yellow head.
 The thorax is mainly black; the pronotum (two sides at the front) may be yellow-brown or black.
 The first two abdominal segments carry a large area of brown, yellow and black striping, while the rest of the abdomen is black.
 There may or may not be a yellow stripe on the margin between the third and fourth sections.

 This species is found in Hong Kong and much of China, Taiwan, Korea, Japan and even Siberia.
-In Hong Kong, it is the least common species but can be found in quite a wide range of habitats, including urban areas in less congested or polluted regions.
-It does not generally fly near people, and is fairly secretive and timid; it does not always flies in the open.
+In Hong Kong, it is in fact locally widespread and individual wasps can be found in quite a wide range of habitats, including urban areas in less congested or polluted regions.
+However, as a result of having the smallest colonies of all local hornets, it appears less common than it actually is.
+Nests are more often found in the countryside, although from time to time they may be built in urban areas.
+Individual workers are fairly secretive and timid, preferring to fly close to objects in search of prey and less often in the open.

 This species is also similar in appearance to Vespa soror; in fact, I considered all such wasps in Hong Kong to be Vespa ducalis until I noticed substantial differences in structure and behaviour and then sent specimens for expert verification.
 Vespa ducalis is smaller and more slender than Vespa soror; it has a normal sized head (not greatly widened behind the eyes), and the stripes of various colours on the abdomen are darker and far more contrasting than those on Vespa soror (shown below).
 It is important to be able to differentiate the two species in the field, for both species differ greatly in temperament and it would be risky to mistake a nest of Vespa soror for that of the gentle Vespa ducalis!